Stephanie-Delicia/matcha-game/README.md

 - Mar 25th: Figure out how to trigger key events.
 So once you do something, it triggers a cutscene or dialogue.
 - Mar 27th: Code gameplay -> Mixing the matcha, adding milk, y yeah.
 - Mar 29th: Figure out game incentives.
 Is there a level up system?
 How can you make drinks better?
 - Mar 31st: Yeah, just misc.
-The first two customers will be Leroy and Feyisola.
+The first two customers will be Timothy and Feyisola.
 Uhhh yeah. maybe after certain progress, the game just cuts to a demo screen LOL

 A game like this has a lot of expand on.
 Story-wise, setting-wise, the leveling system, new ingredients/drinks, venue/decor.
 I think having all of the above working before adding more would be a really good base.